zprovenzale/CSC212SpookyMansion/README.md

  - Add an Exit from the ``secretRoom`` to the ``basement`` (but not in the other direction).
  - Make the very long hallway even longer.
  - Modify the very long hallway messages to include a number scratched on the wall, so that players can tell how far they've come.
+ - Add another room in the Attic.
- - Add another room in the Attic and off of the Basement.
+ - Add another room off of the Basement.
  - Note on your "map" the changes you've made to the game's "Graph".

 ## (Lab) Get a sense of the InteractiveFiction Code